 If you have your FOAF file externally hosted, the rdf:resource should point to the URL of the file.

 For an apache committer with username “foo”, your entry would be one of:

 Within 24 hours of committing your addition to local-outreach/ApacheSpeakers.rdf, you should appear in the web application as a potential speaker!
-Head over to http://community.zones.apache.org/ a day later a check you’re listed properly.
+Head over to https://community.zones.apache.org/ a day later to confirm that you’re listed properly.